Last Updated on September 20, 2023 by Dee

 Procreate uses a smart user dashboard that provides a good amount of screen space while positioning commonly used menus and buttons in easy-to-access areas.

-The Brush Engine and the ability to improve the brush behavior through brush setting is impressive really.
+The Brush Engine and the ability to improve the brush behavior through brush settings are really impressive.

 The feature of exporting project files and texture brushes and the sheer amount of resources and tutorials you will find in an online repository plus the social aspect all form the most important features in Procreate.